pinkerton/components/README.md

 Components are capable of provisioning infrastructure across any provider or SaaS vendor.
 Components can also include application logic and automation to manage their lifecycle.

-They are a universal packaging system that enable you to focus less on platforms, infrastructure and apis, and more on delivering results.
+They are a universal packaging system for back-ends, that enable you to focus less on platforms, infrastructure and apis, and more on delivering results.

 ## Quick Start